thavinb/AmpRecon/doc/adr/0003-concordance-analyses.md

 As a team we agreed that an acceptance criteria for any component would be as follows:

 1. Current Production Pipeline genotype files (/lustre/scratch125/gsu/malariagen/production/resources/pipeline_resources/plasmodium/falciparum/amplicon/datasets/genotype_tsvs/) will be used as inputs to be run through any given component. **All genotype files will be run through the component.**
     * **N.B.
-If component provides non-GRC output then different inputs will need to be provided - e.g. VCF files for the genptype file creation**
+If component provides non-GRC output then different inputs will need to be provided - e.g. VCF files for the genotype file creation**
 2. Pipeline outputs will be compared to the Current Production Pipeline outputs found in the megaGRC.
     * Ensure that all sample IDs found within the megaGRC (or other current production pipeline output files if the component provides a non-GRC output - e.g. genotype file) are found within the AmpSeq pipeline output
         * e.g. if merging dataframes ensure an outer join is used to ensure records missing from one dataframe are included when datasets are merged, if iterating through datasets ensure that the input set is iterated and that a check is done to ensure a record is present in the pipeline output